 It was during my third visit to the Canadian Rockies that I finally got to experience a mountain autumn.
 I had always been in summer in the past which is a fantastic time of year for hiking and camping, but I was very much looking forward to discovering the mountains when the air was cooler and the trees were lit up with their golden coats.

 And as I would come to find out, the best time to visit Banff National Park and the Canadian Rockies in general is during fall.
+There are so many things to do in Banff National Park in fall.

 My brother was scheduled to visit me in the tiny village of Field in Yoho National Park, where I was living for six weeks, in the middle of September.
 The perfect time to embark on some of the best hikes in Banff National Park.

 And the best fall hike in Banff National Park?
 The Sentinel Pass Hike and Larch Valley trail in the Moraine Lake/Lake Louise area of the park.
+There are a number of hikes that start at Moraine Lake but the best way to do in fall is absolutely the Larch Valley and Sentinel Pass hike.

 The Best Moraine Lake Hike in Fall